Fighting Aggravated And Armed Assault Charges

 In Florida, an aggravated assault is an assault with a deadly weapon or an assault undertaken with the intent of committing a felony.
 What many individuals don’t know is that the deadly weapon isn’t always necessarily a firearm.
 Law enforcement officers and prosecutors are aggressive in their pursuit of criminals, and it is common for them to consider knives, hammers, steel-toed boots, bleach, poison and other materials as lethal, and thereby elevate the charge from what would be a simple assault.

 The consequences can be severe.
-Third-degree aggravated assault (the lowest-level crime) carry penalties of up to five years in prison and thousands of dollars in fines.
+Third-degree aggravated assault (the lowest-level crime) carries penalties of up to five years in prison and thousands of dollars in fines.
 First- and second-degree aggravated assault offenses can land convicts in prison for decades.
 Punishments are further escalated if the victim was a police officer or other public official.

 What If I’m Facing Firearm Allegations?